Hollywood Sears Building

 But first, let’s start at the beginning.
 When my family moved to the Hollywood area in the early 80’s, my mother gravitated towards this Sears location.
 The lure was part familiarity (Sears was a brand she was familiar with from the east coast) and part practicality.
 It was the closest large department store near our house during a time when that format was still the dominant form of shopping in the US.
 It was an annual tradition to go there to purchase back to school clothes and to go Christmas shopping, as well as to purchase any major appliances we needed.
 Anyone that frequented that store as a kid can tell you about two specific things: One, the gust of cold air that blasted out every time the automatic doors at the main entrance opened and two, the ICEE Slushee machine on the second floor.
 In my preschool mind it seemed like the only store in the world and I loved going there.
 Even after we moved out of the area we went pretty often, so it was a pretty big loss when it closed abruptly.

-Although the store never reopened, the structure remained.
+Although the store eventually closed for good, the structure remained.
 I’ve taken dozens of photographs of the location in the years since in anticipation of its demolition but it took so long that a part of me thought it would never happen.
 Seeing it gone is truly surreal, although I realize that there are people from the neighborhood in their mid-thirties who have never stepped foot inside the Sears building, only knowing it as an abandoned building.
 Time flies and the landscape records it.

 Updates